gabvannay/Neovim-Customization/README.md

 ### Windows

-1. Make sure you have [chocolatey](https://chocolatey.org/) installed
+1. Make sure you have [chocolatey](https://chocolatey.org/) installed by typing `choco -v` if you don't have any result, you can install it with the command below.

 ```powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))